duckduckgo/duckduckgo-publisher/README.md

 perl -Ilib bin/ddg_publisher test_publish
 ```

-The directory ~/test_publish will be generated and filled up with the results.
+The directory test_publish will be generated and filled up with the results.